Don't Miss the Forest for the Trees: Attentional Vision Calibration for Large Vision Language Models: Approach:

-Visual hallucinations in LVLMs can emerge during the decoding phase when the model selects tokens based on erroneous probability distributions that do not align with the visual inputs.
-These discrepancies, as demonstrated in our observations (refer to~\cref{fig:observation_bias,fig:motivation}), often originate from an attentional bias toward certain non-relevant tokens, referred to as \textit{blink tokens}.
-Our methodology aims to recalibrate these attention patterns to correct such hallucinations.
+Visual hallucinations in LVLMs often arise during decoding when the model’s token selection is guided by skewed probability distributions that do not faithfully reflect the underlying visual input.
+Our observations (see~\cref{sec:observations}) indicate that this problem is linked to an attentional bias toward certain non-relevant tokens, which we term \emph{blind tokens}.
+Our approach aims to recalibrate these attention patterns to mitigate hallucinations.

-\textbf{Layer selection.} As illustrated in~\cref{fig:layer_attention}, the attentional behavior of LVLM layers varies depending on the model's architecture or size.
-For example, InstructBLIP~\cite{dai2024instructblip} shows increasing attention levels in the later layers, whereas LLaVA-1.5~\cite{liu2023visual} exhibits a concentration of attention in the earlier layers.
-To adapt these diverse models, we initially focus on selecting layers that exhibit a high proportion of image-related attention.
-Formally, we define the attention weight matrix for $i$-th layer as follows:
+\paragraph{Layer selection.} Different layers in LVLMs contribute variably to processing visual information.
+As illustrated in \cref{fig:layer_attention}, models such as InstructBLIP~\citep{dai2024instructblip} and LLaVA-1.5~\citep{liu2023visual} exhibit different attention distributions across layers.
+To accommodate these differences, we first select layers that exhibit a high proportion of attention on image tokens.
+Formally, for the $i$th layer, we define the attention weight matrix: